m-rabah19/industrial-scada-ecc-security/README.md

-# ECC-Based Industrial SCADA Security Simulation
+# ECC Industrial SCADA Security

 This project implements a cybersecurity framework for protecting HMI–PLC communication in industrial control systems using Elliptic Curve Cryptography (ECC).